curieshicy/JRgui/README.md

 To use JRgui program, the users first need to activate the virtural environment (in Windows type <b>activate my-jrgui-env</b>; in Linux and MacOS type <b>source activate my-jrgui-env</b>.
 To quit virtural environment replace <b>activate</b> with <b>deactivate</b>), and type <b>jrgui</b> to invoke the GUI.

 ### What if Conda install fails?
 (It is not supposed to but...)
-For some reason, if the conda install method fails, the users can always down the source codes and mannual invoke the GUI interface.
-To do this, for example, on a Windows platform, first install rdkit package (make sure Anaconda has been installed) by type
+For some reason, if the conda install method fails, the users can always download the source codes and mannual invoke the GUI interface.
+To do this, for example, on a Windows platform, first install rdkit package (make sure Anaconda has been installed) by typing in a Anaconda Prompt terminal:

 <b>conda create -c rdkit -n my-rdkit-env rdkit</b>

-Download the source codes (to e.g. C:\Users\Desktop\username\Source_Codes), open an Anaconda Prompt terminal, activate rdkit environment by typing
+Download the source codes (to e.g. C:\Users\Desktop\username\Source_Codes), in the Anaconda Prompt terminal, activate rdkit environment by typing

 <b>activate my-rdkit-env</b>